mschubert/clustermq/README.md

  * `const` - A named list of non-iterated arguments passed to `fun`
  * `export` - A named list of objects to export to the worker environment

 The documentation for other arguments can be accessed by typing `?Q`.
+Examples of using `const` and `export` would be:

 ```r
 # adding a constant argument